benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

 The third machine learning task that we look at is the classification of threads from the online forum Reddit.
 The threads can be of of two types - discussion and non-discussion based ones.
 Our goal is to predict the type of the thread based on the topological (structural) properties of the graphs.
 The specific dataset that we look a 10 thousand graph subsample of the Reddit 204K dataset which contains a large number of threads from the spring of 2018.
+The graphs in the dataset do not have a specific feature.
+Because of this we use the degree centrality as a string feature.
 For details about the dataset `see this paper <charnetpaper>`_.

 We first need to load the Reddit 10K dataset.
 We will use the use the graphs and the discussion/non-discussion target vector.